Old Dartmouth Lyceum

 He will speak on the whaling industry and the profound effect on the culture of Inuit in both Canada and Greenland.
 He will examine this impact, its effect on Inuit life, and Inuit adaptation to the stresses and demands of change and recount episodes from the lives of particular Inuit who used the whaling industry to their own advantage.

-Old Dartmouth Lyceum was sponsored by Nye Lubricants and Bruce and Karen Wilburn.
+Old Dartmouth Lyceum was sponsored by Nye Lubricants and Bruce and Karen Wilburn in 2013.

 Tweet hashtag: #ODLyceum2013